hatonthecat/Fly.ioTests/README.md

 Picture of my VM setup hosted on a U.S. server.
 So far I have a pre-configured "Hello World": https://plero.fly.dev/ (the site may be occasionally down)

-This test shows some interesting benchmarks, which can show the loading times for small jpgs and png files. https://benhoyt.com/writings/flyio/#load-testing
+This test shows some interesting benchmarks, which can show the loading times for small jpgs and png files: https://benhoyt.com/writings/flyio/#load-testing This thread details additional benchmark stats: https://community.fly.io/t/this-is-only-possible-on-fly/12075/2

 ![image](https://github.com/hatonthecat/Fly.ioTests/assets/76194453/7133bb98-3eef-4fb6-8a61-399a2837a97a)